 <meta name="viewport" content="width=device-width, initial-scale=1.0">

-Web developers must ensure that they are not cluttering the website by providing every functionality on the same page.
-This creates confusion, as it becomes difficult for users to navigate a page with too many elements.
-Offer only the critical functions upfront, since those are the ones users will actively look for.
+Web developers must ensure they are not cluttering the website by providing every functionality on the same page.
+This creates confusion, making it difficult for users to navigate a page with too many elements.
+Offer only the critical functions upfront since those are the ones users will actively look for.
 For seamless user experience, prioritize a neat, minimalist design that makes navigation intuitive.

-6. Keep Testing the Website on Real Mobile Devices
+6. Always Test Website on Real Mobile Devices

-Testing websites across real iOS and Android devices can be challenging without access to comprehensive test infrastructure.
-Now, it is not feasible for every organization to have an on-premise lab as it involves a significant investment.
-Using a cloud-based testing platform is often a better alternative because it offers only the benefits without requiring the effort of maintenance.
+Testing websites across real iOS and Android devices can be challenging without access to a comprehensive test infrastructure.
+Now, it is not feasible for every organization to have a mobile testing lab as it involves a significant investment.
+Using a real device cloud is often a better alternative because it requires zero maintenance.

-Mobile devices have significantly changed the way people use the internet in their day-to-day lives.
-This trend is set to increase, and more people continue to access the internet primarily via mobile devices with every passing year.
-Additionally, as leading search engines like Google continuously seek to make the web a mobile-first search ]landscape, having a mobile-friendly website must take precedence for developers and testers.
+Mobile devices have significantly changed how people use the internet daily.
+This trend is set to increase, and more people continue to access the internet primarily via mobile devices yearly.
+Additionally, as leading search engines like Google continuously seek to make the web a mobile-first search landscape, having a mobile-friendly website must precede developers and testers.